Atrika10/React-Learning/Projects/NetFlix/README.md

 - Bug fix : user display name & photoURL
 - Bug fix : if the user is not logged in redirect user to '/' page & redirect to '/browse' page if user logged in
+- Unsubscribe to the onAuthStateChange Callback  (good practice)
+- Adding constant File for hard coded value

 ## Features